Employee autonomy at work: The catalyst to effective employee engagement

 Employee autonomy at work

 University of Michigan's Gretchen Spreitzer studied 20 years of workplace empowerment research and found eye-opening benefits of autonomy for employees.
-Higher job satisfaction, productivity, performance, motivation, and lower turnover/burnout were a few elements on top of the charts.
+Higher job satisfaction, productivity, performance, employee motivation, and lower turnover/burnout were a few elements on top of the charts.

 It’s high time organizations open the door of freedom for their employees and change the dynamics of their organization.
 It is essential for you, as a leader, to channelize your energy towards doing great work instead of controlling and micromanaging your employees, thus building an atmosphere of autonomy at the workplace.